sabelosiba/Guessing-Number/README.md

 A game where the computer selects a random number and the player has to guess it.
 It utilizes basic control flow, random number generation, and user input.

 Usage:
 Run the script.The computer will select a random number between 1 and 100.Enter your guess.The game will provide feedback if your guess is too high or too low.Keep guessing until you correctly guess the number.
+Also will tell you after how many attempts you guessed.